Budget 2020: What gets cheaper, what gets more expensive

 Cheaper

-- Import of newsprint, light weight coated paper to 5%.
+- Import of newsprint, lightweight coated paper to 5 per cent

-- Anti-dumpting duty on purified terephthalic acid (PTA) abolished.
+- Anti-dumping duty on purified terephthalic acid (PTA) abolished

-- Raw sugar,
+- Raw sugar

-- Agro-animal based products,
+- Agro-animal based products

-- Tuna bait, skimmed milk, certain alcoholic beverages,
+- Tuna bait, skimmed milk, certain alcoholic beverages

 - Soya fibre, Soya protein